SkiNavApp/terms-and-conditions/index.md

 The developer does not guarantee accuracy, completeness, or up-to-date trail or lift information.

 ## 9. Limitation of Liability
-To the maximum extent permitted by law, the developer is not liable for any injury, accident, or loss arising from use of the App, including:
+To the maximum extent permitted by law, the developer is not liable for any injury, accident, or loss arising from use of the App, including but not limited to:
 - skiing accidents
 - incorrect navigation
 - reliance on map data